Luckyguess-0/Puzzle-Quest-Switch-Mods/README.md

 ![after](https://user-images.githubusercontent.com/90596580/229689257-c1bdd0f9-fd12-4758-b709-8da7fa3dae95.PNG)

 # Puzzle-Quest-Portraits
-I batch edited all the protraits in the game with a bit of sharpness, contrast, and saturation.
+I batch edited all the portraits in the game with a bit of sharpness, contrast, and saturation.
 It helps a bit with the more blurry ones.
 I didn't go too crazy just wanted it to look a little better in handheld mode.

 Before